Gubbsy/ShaderTester/README.md

 ## Instructions For Use
-* Upon initial boot you will be greeted with an input termial window and a OpenGl 3D window with the default 'Creeper' model rendered using the provided default shader.  *(The default shader merely uses the models Frag and Texture values)*
+* Upon initial boot you will be greeted with an input termial window and a OpenGL 3D window with the default 'Creeper' model rendered using the provided default shader.  *(The default shader merely uses the models Frag and Texture values with no lighting)*

 * To compile and render the model using your own or one of the other provided shaders, press **'Q'** within the *OpenGL Window*, the *Console* will then prompt you to enter the *relative* path to the desired shader, followed by the **'ENTR'** key.
-If the path does not exist you will be prompted to re*enter a valid the path.
+If the path does not exist you will be prompted to re-enter a valid the path.
-If the shader does not compile the shader error will be displayed and the program will revert to using the default shader.
+If the shader does not compile the shader error log will be displayed and the program will revert to using the default shader.

 * To load an .obj model into the program, press **'M'** within the *OpenGL Window*, the *Console* will then prompt you to enter the relative path to your chosen model, followed by he **'ENTR'** key.
 If the path does not exist or is not supported, the Console will display an warning message.
 If the .obj file cannot be loaded, the Console will display an error message.
 You must then press **'M'** within the *OpenGL* window to load another model.

-* To manipulate the model use the **Directional Arrows** to adjust the rotation and **'+/-'** keys to adjust the objects scale.
+* To manipulate the model use the **'Directional Arrows'** to adjust the rotation and **'+ / -'** keys to adjust the objects scale.

-* To swing the light-source position around the scene used the **'A/D'** keys.
+* To swing the light-source position around the scene used the **'W / A / S / D'** keys.

-* To adjust lighting value within the view, use: **'Z/X'** to increase or decrease the ambient value, **'C/V'** to increase or decrease the diffuse value and **'B/N'** to increase or decrease the specular value.
+* To adjust lighting value within the view, use: **'Z / X'** to increase or decrease the *Ambient* value, **'C / V'** to increase or decrease the *Diffuse* value and **'B / N'** to increase or decrease the *Specular* value.

+* To print the current lighting values to the *Console*, press **'P'**.

 ## Controls
 M ~ Prompt model loading.
 Q ~ Prompt shader loading.
 ESC ~ Close program.

+#### Light Manipulation
+A / D - Move light source
+Z / X - Increase & Decrease Ambient Light Value
+C / V - Increase & Decrease Diffuse Light Value
+P - Print current light values

 #### Model Rotations
 Up Arrow ~ Rotate forward